hapax/hapax.github.io/assets/diurnal.md

 #### Real data

+The question is: how does this stack up against real data?
-Let's check against some real data.
+I'll take some local weather data.
-In Vancouver, the latitude is $49.3^\circ$ north of the equator, so in radians from the north pole
+In Vancouver, the latitude is $49.3^\circ$ north of the equator, so in radians from the north pole,

 $$
 \theta_{\text{lat}} = \left(\frac{2\pi}{360}\right)(90 - 49.3) \approx 0.71.
 $$

-Since it's $36$ days or about tenth of a year since the winter solstice, so from (\ref{year}), the subsolar latitude is
+It's $36$ days or about tenth of a year since the winter solstice, so from (\ref{year}), the subsolar latitude is

 $$